 Hawks lose Young to injury, lose game to Heat

-Young, who entered the game ranked second in the NBA in scoring (34.0) and tied for fifth in assists (9.0), injured his right ankle with 9.57 left in the second quarter and did not return.
+Young, who entered the game ranked second in the NBA in scoring (34 points per game) and tied for fifth in assists (9.0), injured his right ankle with 9:57 left in the second quarter and did not return.
 After getting tangled up with Justise Winslow, Young left the court in pain and with just five points in 11 minutes.
-It's the second-lowest scoring total of his pro career.
+It matched the second-lowest scoring total of his pro career.

 Shortly after the injury, the Hawks announced Young sustained a sprained right ankle and would not return to the game.
 ESPN reported that X-rays taken immediately after Young left the court were negative and that the team is optimistic the injury is not serious.
 According to the report, Young will undergo an MRI exam soon.
 Atlanta trailed 36-31 when Young got hurt and couldn't adequately compete without him, scoring a season-low 97 points.